Radios I Have Known

 AM reception

 For this part of the test, I compared only the CC Pocket and the Sangean.
 I had categorized the Sangean's AM performance as good.
 I ran this test shortly after noon in order to ensure the minimum amount of propagation, especially for stations in the upper part of the AM band.
 How did the CC Pocket compare?
-My metric was simple: the number of stations received:
+My metric was simple: the number of stations received at my then-location in the San Francisco Bay Area:

 For additional comparison, an NAD 4300 hi-fi tuner that I used for this test, which has good AM performance, too, picked up 46 stations.